veteranbv/ThinkiPlex/README.md

   - Multiple prompt types for different summary styles (comprehensive, course notes, analysis)
   - Support for latest Claude models (3.7, 3.5)
   - Process specific sessions or entire courses
+- **PDF Generation**: Combine all class resources into a single well-formatted PDF
+  - Includes AI summaries, text content, HTML, and PDF resources
+  - Excludes video, audio, and transcripts
+  - Creates a table of contents and section headers
+  - Saves to the course downloads folder for easy access
 - **Incremental Updates**: Support for checking and downloading only new course content
 - **Docker Support**: Run the PHP downloader in a Docker container for easier setup
 - **Interactive CLI**: User-friendly command-line interface with interactive prompts